-But, we’ll round up the most important tips for LinkedIn and other platforms:
+But, we’ll round up the essential tips for LinkedIn and other platforms:

 - A professional profile image is a must!

 - Come up with a killer headline.
 Your title alone isn’t enough.
-Use an action verb to tell people what you exactly do and why they should hire you.
-Take a cue from Autoklose’s Executive Vice-President Sales Adrian Chow:
+Tell people what you exactly do, what your strongest points are, and why they should hire you.
+Take a cue from VanillaSoft CRO, the one and only Darryl Praill:

 1.2 Boost Your Credibility

 It takes 20 years to build your reputation and five minutes to destroy it, said Warren Buffett.